selendra/selendra-wiki/docs/learn/learn-common-good-chains.md

 means that they will adopt the Relay Chain's native token (i.e. SEL) as their native token and respect any messages incoming from the Relay Chain and system level parachains at face value.

-Some examples of potential public utility chains are bridges, SEL/KSM-denominated smart contract platforms, and [generic asset chains](#Cardamom).
+Some examples of potential public utility chains are bridges, SEL-denominated smart contract platforms, and [generic asset chains](#Cardamom).

 Public utility parachains would typically grant privileged business logic to Selendra's governance.